doctrine/orm/en/reference/native-sql.rst

 object graph.
 This allows you to map arbitrary SQL code to objects, such as highly vendor-optimized SQL or stored-procedures.

+Because writing ``ResultSetMapping`` is not so simple, there is a convenience wrapper around it called a ``ResultSetMappingBuilder``.
+The last section of this chapter describes its usage.

 .. note::

     If you want to execute DELETE, UPDATE or INSERT statements